Bus Driver (video game): Gameplay

 The player selects a route from tiers (described below), and then after a short loading time, the player sees the selected bus either at a bus depot or terminal.
 After halting at the first stop, the bus must be driven along the correct route (indicated at intersections by orange arrows) whilst obeying all traffic rules and stopping at all bus stops.
 If the player fails to do so, points will be taken from their score.
 When the game begins, one tier of routes, which includes six buses, is available.
 In total, there are six tiers, thirty-six routes and thirteen buses (seventeen in Temsa Edition).
 To unlock the next tier, the player must drive at least four of the routes successfully.
 As the game progresses, routes become more tedious.
 The player will lose points if they disobey traffic laws (going out of lane without using blinkers, driving on the wrong side of the road, hitting other vehicles, hitting obstacles like streetlamp), upset passengers (by braking too hard or causing accidents) or they depart from the bus stop too early, honking at the passengers to make them board faster at the bus stop or even if they leave passengers waiting at a bus stop.
 Conversely, the player will gain points for obeying traffic laws, safe driving and being punctual.

 Despite being a game set in the United States, many of the bus stop names and cities are named after areas of London, including Debden, Collier Row, Feltham, Potters Bar and the terminus Westminster.

-If the player scores points more than 0, then the drive would be a successful drive.
-If the players score less points than 0, then it will be an unsuccessful drive.

-There are two camera angles (bumper and chase view).
+There are two camera angles, bumper and chase view.
 Occasionally, there are visuals of rain.
-If there is rain happening, then the wipers will function automatically.
-You can also switch on the blinkers.
-There is an accelerator and a brake.
-There is steering as well.
-Each drive will take place during the day, or at nighttime, depending to the route described.
-After you choose the route, you can view the description of the route and bus no. before you start the game.
+Each drive takes place during the day, or at nighttime, depending to the route described.
 There is a time table.
 There is also a tab showing what is the distance to the next bus stop.